 And what about those luxe SUV rumours to follow?

-Handily, 42-year old Borgogno also worked on the latter production model during a brief stint at Lamborghini between 2015-16, despite being a Pininfarina man for most of his career.
-I put it to him that Automobili Pininfarina’s luxe SUV ought to look a good deal different from the far-from-perfect Urus?
+Handily, 42-year old design director Luca Borgogno, also worked on the latter production model during a brief stint at Lamborghini between 2015-16, despite being a Pininfarina man for most of his career.
+We put it to him that Automobili Pininfarina’s luxe SUV ought to look a good deal different from the far-from-perfect Urus?
 ‘No car is perfect, I totally agree,’ he responded quickly and with a smile.
 ‘We want ours to be elegant, clean and pure, this is our basic idea of design.’
 Phew!